As you know, I am an injury guy. I got a great Q and A for you today. It is on the vital topic of Post-Rehab.

 Dean has come a long way since I met him at a conference in Edmonton a few years back.

-It is great that he is sharing more of what he does with fitness professionals around the world.
+It is excellent that he is sharing more of what he does with fitness professionals worldwide.

-Dean has recorded his course that he teaches for trainers in his company on Post-Rehab.
+Dean has recorded the course he teaches for trainers in his company on Post-Rehab.
 It is awesome.
-I am still going through it but I am picking up some great tips.
+I am still going through it, but I pick up some great tips.

-If you are a fitness professional and would like to better know what to do with a client that has an injury, I would highly recommend Dean’s Post-Rehab Essentials course.
+If you are a fitness professional and would like to know better what to do with a client with an injury, I would highly recommend Dean’s Post-Rehab Essentials course.